School is a Time for Dreams

 Shannen Koostachin, founder of Shannen's Dream for safe and comfy schools, wanted all children to live their dreams.
 School is a Time for Dreams invites people from all over the country to support equity in education for First Nations and all young people in the country.

 Ways to Participate

-- Print and use the "When I grow up, I want to be..." sheet (in the right hand menu) and share it with others in your classroom or on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen
+- Print and use the "When I grow up, I want to be..." sheet (download below) and share it with others in your classroom or on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen

 - Host a Shannen's Dream party!